knewyousir/webFEI-session-4a/readme.md

 Mongoose is built upon the MongoDB driver we used previously so everything we are doing here would work with the original driver.
 However, Mongoose allows us to model our data - declare that the data be of a certain type, validate the data, and build queries.

+Since we are in a Node app we will continue to use CommonJS modules.

 Add a new file `recipe.model.js` to `api` for our Recipe Model.

 Require Mongoose in this file, and create a new Schema object: